Virat admits breaking Tendulkar's record will be emotional moment for him

-New Delhi, May 11 Cricket icon Virat Kohli admitted that breaking Sachin Tendulkar's record of 49 ODI centuries would be an emotional moment for him.
+New Delhi [India], May 12 : Cricket icon Virat Kohli admitted that breaking Sachin Tendulkar's record of 49 ODI centuries would be an emotional moment for him, whereas Indian football team skipper Sunil Chhetri revealed why he thought of giving up on football at the age of 17 as Let There Be Sport documentary series unfolds never-heard-before stories of India's top sporting legends.

 Kohli, who is just three short of equalling Tendulkar's record of most ODI centuries in the world, when asked about his thoughts on reaching that milestone, he quickly says, "It will be a very emotional moment for me."

-Whereas Indian football team skipper Sunil Chhetri revealed why he thought of giving up on football at the age of 17 as 'PUMA's Let There Be Sport' documentary series unfolds never-heard-before stories of India's top sporting legends.

-Featuring Kohli, Yuvraj Singh, MC Mary Kom, Chhetri, Harmanpreet Kaur and para-athlete Avani Lekhara, the six-part docu-series takes a deep dive into journeys of these six sporting greats and also showcases the role and impact of sports and fitness in their lives.
+Featuring Kohli, Yuvraj Singh, MC Mary Kom, Chhetri, Harmanpreet Kaur and para-athlete Av Lekhara, PUMA's six-part docu-series, in association with Disney+ Hotstar, takes a deep dive into journeys of these six sporting greats and also showcases the role and impact of sports and fitness in their lives.

 Harmanpreet also shares an incident where she convinced girls from her school to build a cricket team.
 "I was the only girl playing cricket in the school.
 So, I went to every class asking girls if they can play cricket so that I can also get to play.
 That experience taught me a lot of things.
 Sport teaches you how to handle responsibility and it makes you independent," Harmanpreet says.